Denville NJ Providing Alcohol to Minors Lawyer

-Underage Drinking and Alcohol Charges Attorney in Bergen County, New Jersey
+Underage Drinking and Alcohol Charges Attorney in Morris County, New Jersey

 In New Jersey, underage possession or consumption of alcohol (underage drinking) is a crime.
 Unbeknownst to many, providing alcohol to minors is also a criminal offense, whether it involves selling, serving, or buying alcohol for a person who is not yet 21.
 Providing alcohol to minors is extremely common.
 In fact, according to the Substance Abuse and Mental Health Services Administration, 56.2% of underage drinkers between the ages of 12 and 20 had last consumed alcohol in someone else’s home.
 In addition, 22.3% gave money to someone who was of legal age to purchase it for them, 37.4% received it from an unrelated person of legal drinking age, and 21.1% received it from a parent, guardian, or other adult family member.
 Nevertheless, New Jersey takes this extremely seriously, prosecuting those who provide alcohol to minors to the fullest extent of the law.

-Alissa Hascup is an award-winning criminal defense attorney who represents clients charged with supplying alcohol to minors and other offense across New Jersey.
+Alissa Hascup is a well-respected criminal defense attorney who represents clients charged with supplying alcohol to minors and other offense across New Jersey.
 Having formerly served as a Municipal and Superior Court prosecutor, she has accumulated a wealth of experience on both sides of the criminal justice system.
 Now, she utilizes her comprehensive understanding of the law to develop the most effective defenses for her clients.
-In fact, she was recently named one of the 10 Best Attorneys in Client Satisfaction by the American Institute of Criminal Law Attorneys.
-With offices in Bergen, Morris, Passaic, and Camden county, Ms. Hascup regularly appears in courts in Middlesex, Edison, Union, Montclair, Hackensack, and throughout New Jersey.
-If you or someone you love has been charged with providing alcohol to minors or another criminal or DWI offense in New Jersey, contact The Law Offices of Alissa Hascup anytime at 862-257-1200 to receive a cost-free consultation.
+With centralized offices conveniently located in Morris County and Passaic County, Ms. Hascup regularly appears in courts throughout New Jersey.
+If you or someone you love has been charged with providing alcohol to minors or another criminal or DWI offense in New Jersey, contact Alissa Hascup anytime at 862-257-1200 to receive a cost-free consultation.

 Providing Alcohol to Minors in New Jersey: N.J.S.A.
 2C:33-17